apache/iotdb/docs/UserGuide/Operation Manual/Kill Query.md

 You can abort the specified query by specifying `queryId`.
 If `queryId` is not specified, all executing queries will be killed.

-To get the executing `queryId`，you can the `show query processlist`  command，which will show the list of all executing queries，with the following result set：
+To get the executing `queryId`，you can use the `show query processlist` command，which will show the list of all executing queries，with the following result set：

 | Time | queryId | statement |
 | ---- | ------- | --------- |